 It's one of the longest-used renewable energy sources.

-Since 2014 other renewables have beat out hydroelectric power generation, but that doesn't mean that it's no longer important.
-The EIA reports, "In 2016, hydropower accounted for about 6.5% of total U.S. utility-scale electricity generation and 44% of total utility-scale electricity generation from all renewable energy."
+Since 2014 other renewables have beat out hydroelectric power generation, but this doesn't mean that it's no longer important.
+The EIA reports: "In 2016, hydropower accounted for about 6.5% of total U.S. utility-scale electricity generation and 44% of total utility-scale electricity generation from all renewable energy."

 Hydroelectric power has low operating costs and the technology is fairly simple.
 A dam with a turbine, that then converts water flow into an electrical current.
 The power can come from small rivers, or from huge dams, and the dams once built can last over a hundred years and just need maintenance to stay relevant.